Quantum Mechanics in Terms of Realism

-The method of commutation relations was then further developed into a comprehensive scheme by Heisenberg and Pauli.$^{(231,232)}$ They no longer derived the commutation relations from configuration space but set out from ordinary-space fields $\psi ({\bf x},t)$ and introduced the commutation relations by way of postulate.
-In this way the quanta of the fields (i.e. the particles) arise from interpreting the operator $a^{\hbox{\dag }}a$, which has only non-negative integer eigenvalues, as a particle-number operator.
+The method of commutation relations was then further developed into a comprehensive scheme by Heisenberg and Pauli \cite{Hei29}, \cite{Hei30}.
+They no longer derived the commutation relations from configuration space but set out from ordinary-space fields $\psi ({\bf x},t)$ and introduced the commutation relations by way of postulate.
+In this way the quanta of the fields (i.e. the particles) arise from interpreting the operator $a^{\mbox{\dag }}a$, which has only non-negative integer eigenvalues, as a particle-number operator.
 Moreover, and most important, they extended the formalism to include Lorentz invariant interactions and hence retardation between the similar particles.
 Retardation effects cannot be taken into account in Schr\"odinger's configuration space, so the two schemes are no longer equivalent.
-We call Heisenberg's and Pauli's scheme canonical quantization.
+Heisenberg's and Pauli's scheme is canonical quantization.
 In it the well known difficulties with the diverging integrals, irreparable by simple normal ordering, began.
-Thus, in my opinion, this is where something went wrong with the relativistic formula tion of quantum theory, and I suspect that this is related to the general negative attitude towards nonlocality at that time, as reflected, for example, by Pauli's classification$^{(87)}$ of Landau's and Peierls' nonlocal density [formula (12)] as ``unnatural''.
-It appears that the problem is how to build into the theory the right dose of nonlocality at the right place, as we have already mentioned at the end of Sec.~3.1.
+Thus, in my opinion, this is where something went wrong with the relativistic formulation of quantum theory, and I suspect that this is related to the general negative attitude towards nonlocality at that time, as reflected, for example, by Pauli's classification \cite{Pauli33a} of Landau's and Peierls' nonlocal density as ``unnatural''.
+In fact, some features, which had been thought to be explicable only in the formalism of canonical quantization, could by now be shown to be explicable within the formalism of quantum mechanics \cite{Jab14}, \cite{Jab08}.

-Thus here we stop, and we conclude our treatise with the ${\rm re}$- interpretation of the nonrelativistic field-quantization formalism as far as it is equivalent with Schr\"odinger's configuration-space formalism, including symmetrization and particle non-conservation.
-Heisenberg's and Pauli's scheme and the subsequent relativistic developments are no longer dealt with.
-Our treatment still includes quantization of the electromagnetic radiation field, that is photons.
-There are no retardation effects between the photons, because there are no interactions between them.
+Thus here we stop, and we conclude our treatise with the re-interpretation of the nonrelativistic field-quantization formalism as far as it is equivalent with Schr\"odinger's configuration-space formalism, including symmetrization and particle non-conservation.
+Our treatment still includes quantization of the electromagnetic radiation field, though not in the way of canonical quantization, but in the spirit of Einstein.
+There are no retardation effects between the photons, because there are no direct interactions between them.